liferay/liferay-docs/develop/tutorials/articles/service-builder/11-working-with-json-web-services.markdown

 Liferay's developers use a tool called *Service Builder* to build services.
 When you build services with Service Builder, all remote-enabled services (i.e., `service.xml` entities with the property `remote-service="true"`) are exposed as JSON web services.
-When each `-Service.java` interface is created for a remote-enabled service, the `@JSONWebService` annotation is added on the class level of that interface.
+When each `*Service.java` interface is created for a remote-enabled service, the `@JSONWebService` annotation is added on the class level of that interface.
 All of the public methods of that interface become registered and available as JSON web services.

-The `-Service.java` interface source file should never be modified by the user.
+The `*Service.java` interface source file should never be modified by the user.
-If you need, however, more control over its methods (e.g., hiding some methods and exposing others), you can configure the `-ServiceImpl` class.
-When the service implementation class (`-ServiceImpl`) is annotated with the `@JSONWebService` annotation, the service interface is ignored and the service implementation class is used for configuration in its place.
+If you need, however, more control over its methods (e.g., hiding some methods and exposing others), you can configure the `*ServiceImpl` class.
+When the service implementation class (`*ServiceImpl`) is annotated with the `@JSONWebService` annotation, the service interface is ignored and the service implementation class is used for configuration in its place.
 In other words, `@JSONWebService` annotations in the service implementation override any JSON